TG9541/stm8ef-modbus/README.md

 0|STM8 eForth|lightweight interactive multi-tasking OS

 The code is organized in the following execution domains:
-* interrupt service routine for buffered communication
+* interrupt service routines for buffered MODBUS communication
-* foreground "idle mode" protocol handler
+* fixed-rate background task for I/O logic (asynchronous to MODBUS)
-* fixed-cadence background teask for I/O logic
+* foreground "idle mode" MODBUS protocol handler
-* foreground CLI provided by the SWIMCOM STM8 eForth
+* foreground command line interface (CLI) through independent COM port provided by STM8 eForth

-Concerns are nicely separeted - it's even possible to change FC handlers without restarting the application!
+The different concerns are separeted in the code - it's even possible to change FC handlers through the CLI without restarting the application!